What Should You Expect as a New Trainee Electrician?

 Anyone who’s ever started a new job for which they didn’t have any previous experience knows how nerve-wracking the lead up to your first day can feel.
 The same is true for anyone who gets a job as an electrician trainee.
 You may have already passed your electrician apprenticeship class, or be simultaneously enrolled in a long-term course, but it’s a different thing altogether when a paycheck is involved.

-You may feel a little frustrated at times, and eager to apply your knowledge.
-Every trainee has found themselves holding a shovel and thinking, “I thought I was going to learn to be an electrician, not dig holes!”
 Remember that you’re just starting out.
 If you’re especially eager to get past the grunt work, completing a 6-month trainee program and taking the journeyman electrician test is a great way to show that you’re too smart for the shovel!

 - Don’t be late.
 There are few things you can do that will get you on the bad side of a foreman more quickly than showing up late.

 - Always pay attention when you’re being told to do something.
+Ask questions if you don’t know what to do or how to do it.

 - Anticipate the needs of your boss and coworkers.
 If you can make their jobs easier, without them having to ask, you’ll earn their respect.